st8st8/airavata/docs/advanced.rst

 ==============

 .. danger::
-    These advanced usages all require to resort to *local threads* to be able to access the current request.
+    These advanced usages all require to resort to *local threads* to be able to access the current *requested domain name*.
 Some people have `strong feeelings against local threads variables use in Django <https://groups.google.com/forum/?fromgroups=#!topic/django-users/5681nX0YPgQ>`_.
 Local threads in themselves (in our humble opinion) are not a security risk but may amplify some other security risks if you use them to store sensitive information.

     Polla uses local threads to store the *requested host name*.
 If you feel this is sensitive information, make sure you know what you are getting into.

 Extra requirement
 -----------------

-As said above ``threadlocals`` is an extra requirement for the advanced features, so go ahead and pip install it
+As said above ``threadlocals`` is an extra requirement for the advanced features to work, so go ahead and pip install it
 ::
     pip install django-threadlocals

 Common Settings
 ---------------

-To use any of the following features, make sure you enable the `LocalThreadMiddleware` (put it before ``django.middleware.common.CommonMiddleware``.
+To use any of the following features, make sure you enable `LocalThreadMiddleware` (put it before ``django.middleware.common.CommonMiddleware``.
 ::
     ##settings.py
     MIDDLEWARE_CLASSES = (